defifuture/erc20-batched-meta-transactions/README.md

 - 50 meta txs in the batch: 36215.16/meta tx (total gas: 1810758)
 - 100 meta txs in the batch: 35759.56/meta tx (total gas: 3575956)

-**Test #5 (1 relayer, M senders, M receivers for M meta transactions):**
+**Test #5 (1 relayer, M senders, 1 receiver for M meta transactions):**

 - 1 meta tx in the batch: 89581/meta tx (total gas: 89581)
+- 5 meta txs in the batch: 49415.6/meta tx (total gas: 247078)
+- 10 meta txs in the batch: 44394/meta tx (total gas: 443940)
+- 50 meta txs in the batch: 40415.16/meta tx (total gas: 2020758)
+- 100 meta txs in the batch: 39960.4/meta tx (total gas: 3996040)

+**Test #6 (1 relayer, M senders, M receivers for M meta transactions):**

+- 1 meta tx in the batch: 89593/meta tx (total gas: 89593)
 - 5 meta txs in the batch: 64775.6/meta tx (total gas: 323878)
 - 10 meta txs in the batch: 61671.6/meta tx (total gas: 616716)
 - 50 meta txs in the batch: 59227.08/meta tx (total gas: 2961354)
 - 100 meta txs in the batch: 58966.48/meta tx (total gas: 5896648)

-As you can see, Test #5 (the most important test for this hypothesis) never comes below the reference point.
+As you can see, Test #6 (the most important test for this hypothesis) never comes below the reference point.
 Which means that using normal on-chain token transfers is more gas efficient than using `processMetaBatch()` function in the form in which is coded in this proposal.

 That said, there might be a more efficient way to code it.
 See additional test runs below for a potential bottleneck.

-### Additional test runs for Test #5 to find a bottleneck
+### Additional test runs for Test #6 to find a bottleneck

-Additional test runs (only for Test #5) were performed where the `processMetaBatch()` function was stripped of all validation and did only token transfers (note that the parameters were kept the same, except the `blocks` parameter was removed).
+Additional test runs (only for Test #6) were performed where the `processMetaBatch()` function was stripped of all validation and did only token transfers (note that the parameters were kept the same, except the `blocks` parameter was removed).

 In the first test run the nonce change is present, while in the second test run it is not.
 The difference is quite significant.